Josema: Club career

 Josema made his debut in the main category of Spanish football on 26 September 2020, starting in a 3–0 home loss against Real Sociedad.
 Still a regular starter under new manager Jorge Almirón, he further extended his contract until 2023 on 14 October.

 Josema lost his starting spot to new signing Enzo Roco in 2021, and was loaned to second division side Real Valladolid for the remainder of the season on 26 January 2022.
 On 12 August, he signed a two-year deal with CD Leganés also in the second tier.

+On 1 February 2024, after failing to feature in any league matches during the first half of the campaign, Josema terminated his contract with Lega.
+Just hours later, he joined Polish Ekstraklasa club Ruch Chorzów on a six-month deal, with an option for another year.

+After Ruch's relegation to the I liga, Josema joined their local rivals Górnik Zabrze on 20 June 2024, signing a two-year contract.